uoft-cs-robotics/robot_system_tools/calibration/docs/USAGE.md

 xhost +local:docker
 sudo docker-compose -f docker/workstation_computer/docker-compose-gui.yml up
 ```
-open a bash terminal inside the workstation docker container
+open a bash terminal inside the workstation docker container and go to appropriate directory
 ```
-(sudo) docker exec -it workstation_computer_docker bash
+(sudo) docker exec -it workstation_computer_docker bash cd /root/git/calibration
 ```
 In the worstation computer docker terminal, run the script to collect the pose data and run hand eye calibration i.e CameraRobotCalibration.py script with appropriate arguments, see the available ones here
 ```